Search

 Tiara Green, MSEd

-Tiara joined Accessia Health in 2013 as a Program Manager, assisting with the execution of patient programs.
-Since joining the organization she has served as Director of Operations and VP of Operations, overseeing call center operations and implementation of patient programs.
-Most recently, Tiara was promoted to SVP of Programs and Policy, where she will have strategic and imperative input in the design and execution of Accessia Health service lines and ancillary services.
-Her in-depth prior experiences include working with state health departments as well as national nonprofit organizations spanning a variety of focuses, including health insurance enrollment, diabetes, sickle cell disease, preconception health, and overall wellness.
+Tiara joined Accessia Health in 2013 as a Program Manager assisting with the execution of patient programs.
+Since joining the organization, she has served as Director of Operations and VP of Operations overseeing call center operations and implementation of patient programs.
+In 2022, Tiara was promoted to SVP of Programs and Policy where she had strategic and imperative input in the design and execution of Accessia Health service lines and ancillary services.

 She is a hands-on leader dedicated to fostering organizational growth and coaching staff members to expand their leadership skills.
-Tiara’s visionary mindset has assisted Accessia Health in growing its health education offerings to patients.
-She earned her B.S. from Virginia Commonwealth University in Richmond, VA and her MS.Ed. from Virginia Polytechnic Institute and State University, focusing on community health and health promotion, respectively.
+Tiara’s visionary mindset and her decade of organizational knowledge have assisted Accessia Health in growing its health education offerings to patients.
+She earned her B.S. from Virginia Commonwealth University in Richmond VA and her MS.Ed. from Virginia Polytechnic Institute and State University focusing on community health and health promotion respectively.
 In her spare time, Tiara engages in philanthropic activities and spends time with her two sons and husband.

 Dave Griffiths